Johannes Voigtmann

-Johannes Voigtmann (born 30 September 1992) is a German professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Johannes "Jo" Voigtmann (born 30 September 1992) is a German professional basketball player for Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
 He is also a member of the senior German national team.
 He is 2.11 m tall and he plays at both the power forward and center positions.

 Professional career

 Germany

 Voigtmann played handball in his hometown of Eisenach before turning to basketball.
-After making noise in the Jena youth ranks, he made his debut in Germany's second-tier ProA with Science City Jena during the 2010-11 campaign.
+After making noise in the Jena youth ranks, he made his debut in Germany's second-tier ProA with Science City Jena during the 2010–11 campaign.
 In 2012, he signed a 2-year deal with Basketball Bundesliga side Fraport Skyliners.
 He extended his contract with the Skyliners for 2 more years in 2014.
 In 2015, he made his first All-Star Game appearance.
 In the 2015–16 season, Voigtmann won the FIBA Europe Cup championship with the Skyliners, after beating Openjobmetis Varese in the cup's final.